 The hand was improved, but the question was posed: “Is there enough of a change to warrant spending $1M?”
-We were just starting with the experimentation, and worked through options including a dart alongside the “walking fingers” (a specific request by the board).
+We were just starting with the experimentation, and worked through options including a dart alongside the “walking fingers” (a request by the board that advised against).

 In November 2008, after a number of months working with the senior brand manager, I was told the company was undergoing some internal restructuring, and that the project would be placed on hold until the new year.
-The new year came and went, and after checking in with my client in May 2009, the project was still on hold, with the entire communications strategy now being reconsidered.
+Forward to May 2009 and the project was still on hold, with the entire communications strategy now being reconsidered.

-In March 2010 a new logo was unveiled (shown below), created by Canadian design agency TAXI.
-Dave Watson, TAXI’s creative director, kindly contacted me showing the work his team carried out with Yellow Pages, and I’ll give you an insight into their design process in my next blog article.
+In March 2010 a new logo was unveiled (below), created by Canadian design agency TAXI.
+Dave Watson, TAXI’s creative director, kindly contacted me showing the work his team carried out.
+I’ll give an insight into their design process in my next post.